May 8, 2026

 Responsible account activity helps build history

 You can often get a free FICO Score through a credit card issuer, bank, lender, mortgage servicer, auto lender or FICO Score Open Access provider.
-Start with accounts you already have and check whether the score is clearly labeled as a FICO Score.
+Start with accounts you already have and confirm the score is clearly labeled as a FICO Score.

-A free FICO Score can help you understand your credit standing, but it may not be the exact score a lender uses.
-Always check the score version, credit bureau and update date, and review your free credit reports for the full picture.
+A free FICO Score can help you understand your credit standing, but it may not be the exact score a lender uses — so always check the version, credit bureau and update date and review your free credit reports for the full picture.

 • Free FICO Score: A FICO credit score you can access at no cost through a bank, lender, credit card issuer or other provider.